 Troy Hawkins is a Senior Scientist and leads the Fuels and Products Group of the Systems Assessment Center.
 His research focus is on improving the environmental performance of energy and product systems, with particular focus on decarbonization, where he applies life cycle assessment and other quantitative systems analysis approaches to provide actionable insights.
 Troy Hawkins has evaluated the energy and environmental impacts of conventional and alternative transportation energy systems, electricity and biopower, plastics and chemicals, and industrial processes, and has developed new methods for life cycle assessment and environmentally-extended input output analysis.
 He contributes to the development of Argonne’s GREET (Greenhouse Gases, Regulated Emissions, and Energy Use in Technologies) model for life cycle analysis of energy systems, products, and technologies.

 Chief Building Scientist and Group Manager for Buildings & Industrial Technologies

-Dr. Ralph T. Muehleisen is the Cheif Building Scientist, the Building and Environment Group Leader, and the Urban Science and Engineering Program lead for Argonne’s Energy Systems and Infrastructure Analysis division.
+Dr. Ralph T. Muehleisen is the Chief Building Scientist, the Building and Industrial Technologies in Argonne’s Energy Systems and Infrastructure Analysis division.
 At Argonne, Dr. Muehleisen leads research to increase the energy efficiency, sustainability, and resiliency of the built environment while improving the quality of life and return on investment for citizens..